mattjax16/EE129-Project-3-Python-BitTorrent-Tracker/README.md

 curl "http://<tracker-ip>:6969/scrape?info_hash=<info_hash>"
 ```

-This returns seeders, leechers, and completed downloads for the given torrent. `<info_hash>` is the SHA-1 hash of the torrent's info dictionary (hex or binary encoded).
+This returns seeders, leechers, and completed downloads for the given torrent. `<info_hash>` is the SHA-1 hash of the torrent's info dictionary.

 2. **Get a full tracker overview**: